Herman Potočnik: Detailed Architectural Analysis of the Space Station Concept

+In recent research, Potočnik’s rotating wheel station ('Wohnrad') has been re-evaluated through digital reconstruction and architectural analysis, revealing details of the internal spatial organization, proportional relationships of habitat modules, and functional layout that were not fully described in earlier secondary sources.
+This research situates his design as a precursor to later rotating space habitat concepts and deepens our understanding of his intentions for human habitation in orbit.

 Death

 Potočnik died of pneumonia at the age of 36 while in great poverty in Vienna, Austria, and was buried there.
 An obituary notice about his death was printed in one Maribor daily newspaper, mentioning his ranks (engineers and captain), his illness, but nothing about his work regarding space.